 When consumers think of going green, they often imagine solar panels, recycling everything they use and using less energy.
 They do not think of the simple ways they can use less when it comes to technology.
-When Microsoft developed Windows 7, they wanted to do their part to be environmentally friendly way.
-That is where the Windows XPS Viewer came into play.
+When Microsoft developed Windows 7, they wanted to do their part to be an environmentally friendly way.
+That is where the Windows XPS file format and the XPS Viewer came into play.

 The Windows XPS Viewer is a printer-free way of saving documents, accessing them and working with them without printing them.
 This saves paper, allows you to have access to your documents no matter where you are and gives you the chance to work with them in ways you would if you had printed them.

 What is an XPS File or XPS Document?

 If you are wondering what the XPS file format is, here is a quick brief for you.
 XPS is an acronym derived from XML Paper Specification.
 This file type contains all the relevant information about the content of a document including its layout, structure, and appearance.
 This not-so-popular file type was meant to be a brilliant alternative to PDF, but it never caught on.

 With the everyday use of the Portable Document Format file in our working schedule, PDF has overshadowed the importance of XPS files.
 However if you are one of those rare people who use this file format regularly, will find this article informative as a step ahead to create a paperless working environment.

 Let us take a look at how the Windows XPS Viewer works.